turinglabsorg/datahub-learn/network-documentation/secret/tutorials/deploy-your-own-secret-nft.md

 cd my-snip721
 ```

-Most of the files in here should look very familiar from what you saw in part 5 of the secret pathway, with the main difference that the `scr` folder contains more files, due to the complextity of the contract
+Most of the files in here should look very familiar from what you saw in part 5 of the secret pathway, with the main difference that the `scr` folder contains more files, due to the complexity of the contract

 ```text
 Cargo.lock    Developing.md    LICENSE        Publishing.md    examples    schema        tests